HVAC Services in Phoenix, Arizona

 Arizona’s monsoon season (June 15–September 30) brings haboobs, microbursts, and dust storms that clog condenser coils, damage outdoor units, and cause power surges.
 Dust-clogged condensers reduce efficiency by 20–30% and can cause compressor overheating.
 Power surges during storms can fry control boards and capacitors.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Phoenix hvac pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Phoenix hvac provider.

 Before calling for service, verify your thermostat is set to cool and the temperature is set below room temp.
 Check your electrical panel for a tripped breaker — flip it fully off and then back on.
 This resolves about 15% of AC outage calls.